patrixr/pocket-cms/README.md

 ##### Reading an attachment

 `await resource.readAttachment(attachmentId)` will return a node stream of the file

 ### Schema

 Pocket exposes a `Schema` class which can be used to create a resource's schema.
+More details can be found on the [Pocket Schema](https://github.com/patrixr/pocket-schema) repo.

 e.g